pipcet/gcc/gcc/config/avr/avr.md

 ;;       return aInt[3*z+2];
 ;;     }
 ;;
-;; because the constant +4 then is added explicitely instead of consuming it ;; with the aInt symbol.
+;; because the constant +4 then is added explicitly instead of consuming it ;; with the aInt symbol.
 Therefore, we rely on insn combine which takes costs ;; into account more accurately and doesn't do burte-force multiply-add/sub.
 ;; The implementational effort is the same so we are fine with that approach.